IBM/opensource-ai-workshop/docs/pre-work/README.md

 the following command, reach out to a teaching assistant or instructor to help you get resolved.

+!!! note
+    If you have an older version of python, or default "OS" versions of python, you'll need to update.

 ```bash
 python --version
 Python 3.11.4